Family and Community Services

 Rylant, C. (1995).
 Dog heaven.
 Blue Sky Press.

 Viorst, J. (1971).
 The tenth good thing about Barney.
 Atheneum.

 Yue, S. (2012).
 Snort’s special gift: A family story.
 Beaver’s Pond Press.

-Clients of the VH may ask any member of the veterinary team for a referral to Family & Community Services.
+Clients of the veterinary hospital may ask any member of the veterinary team for a referral to Family and Community Services.
 Alternatively, you may call the social worker directly at (919) 513-3901 to schedule a consultation.
-Counseling services are confidential and available to all current VH clients free of charge.
+Counseling services are confidential and available to all current hospital clients free of charge.